 Comprehensive Car ınsurance Covers

 Comprehensive coverage pays for damage to your auto from most other causes.
-Including fire, vandalism, flooding, theft, falling objects, and collision with animals.
+Including fire, vandalism, flooding, theft, falling objects, and collisions with animals.
 Comprehensive coverage will also cover broken glass, such as damage to a windshield.
-Click for detail see what does comprehensive insurance cover?
+Click for details and see what does comprehensive insurance cover?